CyberMiles/travis/docs/faq.rst

 Frequently Asked Questions (FAQ)
 ================================

 In this document, we will list the frequently asked technical and general questions and answers.
+If you can't find you question in this FAQ, create an issue on `CyberMiles <https://github.com/CyberMiles/travis/issues/new>`_.

 General
 ----------------------------